 Link and heading colors are preset.
 Try avoiding manually changing the color of your site’s text.

-Keep your site’s menu items clear and brief, one to two words is best.
+Keep your site’s menu items clear and brief – one to two words is best.
 The site menu should be easy to read and understand.
 As a general rule, try to write straightforward and simple headlines on blog posts and page titles.
-Make sure that they clearly explain what the page is about and that will make sense when read out-of-context in a search engine results listing.
+Make sure that they clearly explain what the page is about, and that headlines will make sense when read out of context in a search engine results listing.

 Structure the page to facilitate scanning and help users ignore large chunks of the page in a single glance.
 For example, use grouping and subheadings to break a long list into several smaller units.

 If you have a contact list or staff listing, try to list people in alphabetical order, so that your user can find the appropriate person quickly.
 If you are including photos, crop the photos to a consistent size.
 170px x 170px is recommended.

 A link has emphasis.
 Link too much, and soon everything has emphasis — so nothing does.
 Also, make sure you are emphasizing useful text.